Ratified November 13, 1997; Revised: October 9, 2002; October 25, 2006; November 5, 2008; September 21, 2011; and September 19, 2023

 Section 1.
 Officers: The Officers of the Federation shall be a President, one or more Vice Presidents, a Secretary and a Treasurer, each of whom must be a Director of the Federation.

 Section 2.
 Election and Term of Office: Each year the newly elected Board of Directors shall, at its annual meeting following the conclusion of the AGM, elect the Officers of the Federation and elect one Director, who is not also an officer, who will serve on the Executive Committee.
 The election shall be conducted in the manner determined by the Board of Directors.
 Each Officer and the non-officer Director member of the Executive Committee shall be elected for a term of one year.
-There shall be no limit upon the number of consecutive one year terms a Director may serve in the same office, except that no Director may serve as President for more than three consecutive one year terms.
+There shall be no limit upon the number of consecutive one year terms a Director may serve in the same office.

 Section 3.
 No Compensation: Unless otherwise specifically determined by the Board of Directors, the Federation will not compensate elected officers for their activities related to the Federation including, but not limited to, their time, travel expenses or other direct expenses.